 At a little distance to the Jiddikere tank (in Balligave village*) on a platform of 3.05 metres height, there is a pillar called The Bherundeshvara Pillar, which is about 9.76 metres high.
 This pillar, also called Vijayastambha (pillar of victory), was installed by Chavundarayarasa, a general of the later Chalukya emperor Trailokyamalla, in commemoration of a victory, in 1047 C.E.
 The octagonal pillar at its top had this figure of the fabulous half human-half bird Gandabherunda**.

 The abacus with the image had fallen down and the image was shattered into pieces.
 The Mysore Archaeological Department got a replica of the old image prepared by a sculptor in the third decade of the 20th century.
 This new image is installed at the base of the pillar.
 As you can see, Gandabherunda is a mythical animal with human body and two bird heads.
 Standing in a combative position, it is swallowing human beings through both of its mouths.
 The right hand is in ‘abhaya’ posture and the left hand holds a human body.

 [Information courtesy: Prof. Rajaram Hegde, _Balligave_ Bangalore: Dept. of Archaeology, Museums and Heritage, 2010.)
-All the photos used in this book were shot by me, thanks to Prof. Rajaram Hegde.]
+Majority of the photos used in this book were shot by me, thanks to Prof. Rajaram Hegde.]

 * Balligavi, a town in Shikaripura taluk Shimoga district of Karnataka state, India. (en.wikipedia.org/wiki/Balligavi).